Advanced-Sidebox/Examples/README.md

 Advanced Sidebox Example Addon Modules
 ========

 These example modules are intended to help illustrate certain facets of Advanced Sidebox extensibility.
-Though none of them are very useful, the hope is that the specific concep covered in the example be highlighted more explicitly.
+Though none of them are very useful, the hope is that the specific concept covered in each example is highlighted explicitly.

-*These modules are compatible with ASB 2.1 and above.*
+*These modules are compatible with ASB 3.0 and above.*

 [Advanced Sidebox](https://github.com/WildcardSearch/Advanced-Sidebox)